 What Executive Function Skills are Expected in Elementary School?

-Elementary school is a critical time for the development of foundational Executive Function skills.
+Elementary school in many school systems in the US encompasses kindergarden through grades 1-5, or from about the ages 6 to 10.
+This is a critical time for the development of foundational Executive Function skills.
 These include:

 - Self-regulation – managing strong emotions and inhibiting impulsive behaviors